-Applicants may only apply for one grant as a Principal Investigator.
-There is no limit to the number of applications on which an individual can appear as an Associate Investigator.
 Application forms and letter of support (Novice Investigators) must be emailed as PDF files and named using the following convention: SURNAME_2018_Nameofdocument (e.g. SMITH_2018_Application).

 Ethics approval certificates, if necessary to complete the project as outlined, must be received by the Foundation before funding will be released.
 If clearances are not received before within six months of the application, funding may be withdrawn.